Tutorials

 highlights the MATERIAL

-property type applied to the different regions resulting from the sectorization.
+property type applied to the different regions.

-Cartesian Cell With Custom Geometry Layout
+Cartesian Cell With Custom Refined Layout

 The use case cartesian_cell.py shows the steps required to declare a single